 LiveJournal's rules instruct users on the substance and infringement of their posts.
 The moderators screen for content and other guidelines such as infringement.
 Nearly two-thirds of submitted posts are rejected, including on substantive grounds.
 ONTD maintains a list of sources that have complained about infringement from which users should not submit posts.
 LiveJournal went so far as to use a tool to automatically block any posts from one source.
-In determining whether LiveJournal had the right and ability to control infringemerely identified certain features of the service without considering that these factors actually deter, rather than encourage infringement (although that issue presumably could be raised on remand).
-In all likelihood, the high percentage of rejected uploads, and the plaintiff's disputed assertion that 84% of posts on the relevant board contained infringing material, colored the panel's perceptions in that case.
+In determining whether LiveJournal had the right and ability to control infringements, the fact finder must assess whether LiveJournal's extensive review process, infringement list, and blocker tool constituted high levels of control to show "something more."